Fees for Other Special Items or Services

-This fee includes the review, processing and archiving of each thesis/dissertation/record of study, along with other services provided by Thesis and Dissertation Services.
+This fee supports the review, processing, and archiving of each thesis, dissertation, and record of study along with other services and tools provided by the Graduate and Professional School.
 Archival formats include microfilm or digital storage.
 The fee does not include binding of personal copies.
-Information on binding personal copies is available on the OGAPS website (http://ogaps.tamu.edu) in the applicable thesis/dissertation/record of study section.

 The processing fees are: Master's fee, $110; Doctoral fee, $170.